aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_Display_Solution_Statistics.rst

 #.  :ref:`option-CPLEX-display_solution_statistics`  (if indicator constraints are present).

 Note: Statistic nr.
 6 reports bound violations of slack variables.
 A bound violation of a slack variable implies an infeasibility in the corresponding constraint.

 Below the statistics are discussed in more detail.

+.. _BoundInf:

 **Bound Infeasibility: Identifying Largest Bound Violation**

 The maximum bound infeasibility identifies the largest bound violation.
 This information may help you discover the cause of infeasibility in your problem.
 If the largest bound violation exceeds the feasibility tolerance of your problem by only a small amount, then you may be able to get a feasible solution to the problem by increasing the option **Feasibility** for feasibility tolerance.
-Its range is between 1e-9 and 0.1.
+Its range is between
+1e-9 and 0.1.
 Its default value is 1e-6.

+.. _RedCostInf:

 **Reduced-Cost Infeasibility**

 The maximum reduced-cost infeasibility identifies a value for the optimality tolerance that would cause CPLEX to perform additional iterations.
 It refers to the infeasibility in the dual slack associated with reduced costs.
 Whether CPLEX terminated with an optimal or infeasible solution, if the maximum reduced-cost infeasibility is only slightly smaller in absolute value than the optimality tolerance, then solving the problem with a smaller optimality tolerance may result in an improvement in the objective function.

 To change the optimality tolerance, set the option **Optimality**.

+.. _ConstrResi:

 **Constraint Residual / Slack Bound Violation**

 The maximum constraint residual identifies the maximum constraint violation.
 CPLEX simplex optimizers control these residuals only indirectly by applying numerically sound methods to solve the given linear system.
 When CPLEX terminates with an infeasible solution, all infeasibilities will appear as bound violations on structural or slack variables, not constraint violations.
 The maximum constraint residual may help you decide whether a model of your problem is poorly scaled, or whether the final basis (whether it is optimal or infeasible) is ill-conditioned.

 Normally CPLEX reports infeasibilities in the constraints as bound violations of the corresponding slack variables.

+.. _DualResi:

 **Dual Residual**

 The maximum dual residual indicates the numeric accuracy of the reduced costs in the current solution.
 By construction, in exact arithmetic, the dual residual of a basic solution is always 0 (zero).
 A nonzero value is thus the effect of round-off error due to finite-precision arithmetic in the computation of the dual solution vector.
 Thus, a significant nonzero value indicates ill conditioning.

+.. _AbsVarVal:

 **Absolute Variable Values: Detecting Ill-Conditioned Problems**